 The Texas legislature officially designated the university as a special purpose institution for urban programming in 1973.
 Since that time the university has engaged in numerous programs that focused on the urban community.
 This new launch is different in a number of ways.

 First, the URRC is designed to be a university-wide program that will provide a central clearinghouse for all of the university’s urban programming including academic and practical.
 That central clearinghouse, the Urban Research and Resource Center, started in January 2017 in response to President Lane’s initiative.
-The URRC is the result of the collaboration between the School of Public Affairs and the law school.
-The Center is headed by veteran law professor Marcia Johnson, who in 1992, founded the school’s 25-year-old Earl Carl Institute for Legal and Social Policy, Inc.
+The URRC is the result of the collaboration between the School of Public Affairs and the Law School.
+The Center is headed by veteran law professor Marcia Johnson, who in 1992, founded the school’s Earl Carl Institute for Legal and Social Policy, Inc.

 Third, the URRC works directly with the urban community as a collaborative stakeholder and neighbor to help communities develop, grow and thrive.
-President Lane will appoint a university-wide team of advisors as well as community leaders to help design and maintain effective programs.

 According to President Lane, the university will continue to seek state, federal and private funds to ensure the success of the URRC’s aggressive expansion.
 Moreover, Lane says he “is committed to working with the entire TSU community, internally and externally, to help elevate the university and the community.”